 We are sorry to hear that you’re experiencing issues.
 Please email us at email@example.com and we will get back to you as soon as we can.

-Arrive 5 to 10 minutes before class so the teacher knows you’re coming and you have time to ask any questions and get settled.
+Join the session around 5 minutes before class so the teacher knows you’re coming and you have time to ask any questions, hear about what props you'll need, and get settled.

 Yes!
 Join late or leave early if you need to.
-Please keep your microphone muted so you don’t disturb the practice.
+Just please keep your microphone muted so you don’t disturb the practice.

 Your video and microphone will both be off when you join a class.
 You can leave the video off, turn it on to say hello and then turn it off again, or turn it on and leave it on.
 Your choice: we are an all-inclusive community for all ages, races, and body types.
 If you've turned on the microphone to say hello, please always mute it before class begins so as not to disturb the teacher's instructions.